namel3ss-Ai/namel3ss/docs/targets-and-promotion.md

 # Targets and promotion (Phase 5)

-Targets describe how an app should run, using the same `.ai` file and capsules:
+Targets describe how an app should run, using the same `.ai` file and module files:

 - `local` — dev mode (preferred persistence: SQLite).
 - `service` — long-running server with `/health` and `/version` (preferred persistence: Postgres).